SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 My overall impression of Trigger command is good.
 Maybe it lacks a little professional polish.
 For example the docs are hidden, requiring a web search.
 But I easily figured it out and configured it as I wanted.
 It appears to be a one man team behind it so the SLA is unknown, but size of company is no guarantee of stability or support :D.

-The free version is limited ot one trigger a minute which is hopeless for debugging and limiting for practice.
-However, the subscription is cheap enough.
+The free version is limited to one trigger a minute which is hopeless for debugging and limiting for practice.
+Debugging largely a matter of locally invoking commands and the subscription is cheap enough anyway.

 Several Alexa skills are provided.
 Three provide differing skill invocation names: "Trigger Command", "Trigger C M D" (I had to work that out) and "TC".
 They alow a single parameter to be passed with "Alexa ask TC to run XXX with parameter YYY".
 The other skill uses Alexa home automation to create a virtual device per command that can be turned on and off by voice so that the command gets a parameter value of "on" or "off".
 Perhaps other parameter types will eventually become available, like percentage.